 Filled with expanding foam, a self-inflating mat is a very comfy choice, though not as light.
 Image: Sea to Summit

-The Adventurer 2.5 Self Inflating Mat from 360 Degrees has popped into our best-sellers list for the very first time!
-With so many newbies giving camping and hiking a go over the past year, it’s great to see this entry-level mat having a turn in the limelight.
+The Adventurer 2.5 Self Inflating Mat from 360 Degrees has popped into our best-sellers for the second time!
+With so many newbies giving camping and hiking a go over the past few years, it’s great to see this entry-level mat having a turn in the limelight.

 Its tapered mummy profile cuts unnecessary weight and keeps the design simple.
 Self-inflating and one of the most affordable hiking mats we have, 360 Degrees has built a solid reputation for balancing quality and price.